gabrielrf96/html-artisan/README.md

 - An **array representing another 'call' to HtmlArtisan()**:

+  This is what we call an **HTML Artisan array expression**.
+It is the result of enclosing the parameters you would pass to HtmlArtisan() in an array.
+For example:

+  If the call to create an element was like this:

+    ```javascript
+    h('div', {'class': 'my-div'}, 'This is text content!')
+    ```

+  Then, the equivalent HTML Artisan array expression, which could be passed as a child of another element, would be like this:

+    ```javascript
+    ['div', {'class': 'my-div'}, 'This is text content!']
+    ```

+  Here is an example of how to pass this "HTML Artisan array expressions" as children of other elements created via HtmlArtisan:

     ```javascript
     var element = h('div', null, [
         ['div', {'class': 'my-div'}] // if no children are passed, an empty element will be created